Harmonics (electrical power): Current harmonics

 In a normal alternating current power system, the current varies sinusoidally at a specific frequency, usually 50 or 60 hertz.

-When a linear time-invariant electrical load is connected to the system, it draws a sinusoidal current at the same frequency as the voltage (though usually not in phase with the voltage).
+When a linear time-invariant electrical load is connected to the system, it draws a sinusoidal current at the same frequency as the voltage, although not always in phase with the voltage).

 Current harmonics are caused by non-linear loads.
-When a non-linear load, such as a rectifier is connected to the system, it draws a current that is not necessarily sinusoidal.
+When a non-linear load, such as a rectifier is connected to the system, it draws a current that is not sinusoidal.
 The current waveform distortion can be quite complex, depending on the type of load and its interaction with other components of the system.

 Regardless of how complex the current waveform becomes, the Fourier series transform makes it possible to deconstruct the complex waveform into a series of simple sinusoids, which start at the power system fundamental frequency and occur at integer multiples of the fundamental frequency.
 In power systems, harmonics are defined as positive integer multiples of the fundamental frequency.
 Thus, the third harmonic is the third multiple of the fundamental frequency.

 Harmonics in power systems are generated by non-linear loads.
-Semiconductor devices like transistors, IGBTs, MOSFETS, diodes etc are all non-linear loads.
+Semiconductor devices like transistors, IGBTs, MOSFETs, diodes, etc. are all non-linear loads.
 Further examples of non-linear loads include common office equipment such as computers and printers, fluorescent lighting, battery chargers and also variable-speed drives.
 Electric motors do not normally contribute significantly to harmonic generation.
 Both motors and transformers will however create harmonics when they are over-fluxed or saturated.

 Non-linear load currents create distortion in the pure sinusoidal voltage waveform supplied by the utility, and this may result in resonance.
 The even harmonics do not normally exist in power system due to symmetry between the positive- and negative- halves of a cycle.
 Further, if the waveforms of the three phases are symmetrical, the harmonic multiples of three are suppressed by delta (Δ) connection of transformers and motors as described below.

 If we focus for example on only the third harmonic, we can see how all harmonics with a multiple of three behaves in powers systems.

+Power is supplied by a three phase system, where each phase is 120 degrees apart.
+This is done for two reasons: mainly because three-phase generators and motors are simpler to construct due to constant torque developed across the three phase phases; and secondly, if the three phases are balanced, they sum to zero, and the size of neutral conductors can be reduced or even omitted in some cases.
+Both these measures results in significant costs savings to utility companies.